-Radish, that common and beloved part of your salad, is a root crop, and it is pungent or sweet in taste with a lot of juice.
-Radishes can be white, red, purple or black, and in terms of shape, it can be long and cylindrical or round.
-They are eaten raw, cooked or pickled.
-The oil obtained from the seeds of radish is also used in a number of products and beneficial health applications.
+Radishes are a root crop that can be juicy, pungent, or sweet in taste.
+They also come in a variety of colors, including white, red, purple, or black.
+In terms of shape, they can be long and cylindrical, or round.
+Radishes may be eaten raw, cooked, or pickled.
+The oil obtained from the seeds of radish has a number of beneficial health applications.

-The parts of radishes that are commonly consumed are the leaves, flowers, pods and seeds.
-The scientific name of radish is Raphanus Sativus which belongs to the Brassicaceae family.
-Radish is also known as Daikon in some parts of the world, primarily in Asian markets.
+Radish is an edible root vegetable with a pungent taste.
+The parts of the radish plant that are commonly consumed are the leaves, flowers, pods, and seeds.
+The scientific name of radish is Raphanus sativus which belongs to the Brassicaceae family.
+Radishes are also known as daikon in some parts of the world, primarily in Asian markets.

 Health Benefits of Radish